 - All accidents and incidents will be graded and logged and supervised in order to monitor frequency, intensity and incident type to enable review of risk and avoid future occurrence.

 - Medicine errors will be reported to the health and safety committee.

-- Annual ligature audits and elimination plans will be in place within The Centre.
+- Annual ligature audits and elimination plans will are place within The Centre.